SoccerNet/sn-banner/README.md

 The environnement `banner-replacement` is the default one, except for the files `train.py`, `test.py` and `inference.py`, in the directory `semantic_segmentation`, which must be run in the `mmseg` environment.

+How to download the dataset

+The public version of the dataset is available on Hugging Face: [SoccerNet-Banner-public](https://huggingface.co/datasets/SoccerNet/BannerReplacement).

 ### mmseg

 The conda environment for MMsegmentation can be created by running the following command: